The bulk one-arm exponent for the CLE$_{\kappa'}$ percolations: Simple BCLE loop from conformal welding

 Now we forget about the segment of the interface $\eta$ from $\mu_0^{\circlearrowleft}$ that is not on the loop $\cL$.
 Since $\QT(\kappa-4-\rho,\rho+4,\gamma^2-2) = (\frac{4}{\gamma^2}-1)\QT(\kappa-4-\rho,\rho+4, 2)\times\Md_2(\gamma^2-2)$, we can also discard the weight $\gamma^2-2$ quantum disk part in~\eqref{eq:pf-BCLE-zipper-1} (which corresponds to removing the beads on the lower part in the right panel of Figure~\ref{fig:target-free-chord}).
 As a consequence, we get

 where the welding is along the boundary arc of the weight $\kappa-4-\rho$ vertex and the weight $\rho+4$ vertex in the quantum triangle.
-On the other hand, Thus by Corollary~\ref{cor:QApinched}, the weight $(\kappa-4-\rho,\rho+4,2)$ quantum triangle can be reformed into a pinched quantum annulus of weight $\rho+4$.
-We may also forget the marked point on the boundary of the $\QD_{1,1}$ quantum disk on the right hand side of~\eqref{eq:pf-BCLE-zipper-2}, which gives the uniform conformal welding of the quantum disk and the pinched quantum annulus.
+On the other hand, Thus by Corollary~\ref{cor:QApinched}, the weight $(\kappa-4-\rho,\rho+4,2)$ quantum triangle can be reformed into a pinched quantum annulus of weight {$\kappa-\rho-4$}.
+We may also forget the marked point on the boundary of the $\QD_{1,1}$ quantum disk on the right hand side of~\eqref{eq:pf-BCLE-zipper-2}, which gives the uniform conformal welding of the quantum disk {from $\QD_{1,0}$} and the pinched quantum annulus {as introduced at the beginning of Section~\ref{sec:welding-simple}}.
 Therefore by~\eqref{eq:pf-BCLE-zipper-2},

 where $\ell$ indicates the inner boundary length of the pinched quantum annulus.
 We conclude the proof of ~\eqref{eq:thm-weld-A} by forgetting the marked point on the outer boundary, while~\eqref{eq:thm-weld-B} follows analogously. \end{proof}